julik/sylens_matchbox/README.markdown

 can access them and load the shader into Matchbox.
 Afterwards, dial in the parameters computed in Syntheyes to apply or remove distortion (the default is "remove").

+## Dealing with overscan when removing distortion

+When you are undistorting images it sometimes produces oversize images.
+By default the overflow pixels will be simply cropped away, however if you expand the **Output Size** of your shader, you will see that the output will still be centered in your canvas.
+So, to recover the overflow pixels, expand your output until all the pixels are covered.

+Remember that the undistorted plate will always have the same aspect ratio as the original.

+## Dealing with overscan when applying distortion

+When applying distortion the reverse process must be observed - you want to get a redistorted image that has the same size as your original distorted source.
+To achieve this, feed the shader an oversize plate as input and simply **reduce** your **Output Size** in the settings.
+The shader will compute all the needed parameters and your output will match the distorted source.

 ## License